magnuschase293/comic_getter/README.md

 <img src="https://user-images.githubusercontent.com/65515378/93205017-78c53300-f72d-11ea-9cc2-8a3e252c10b1.jpg"  height="263" />

 # Comic_getter
 Comic_getter is a Command Line Interface (CLI) script written in python that allows users to download comics from readcomiconline.to.
-It has been tested on MacOS, but theoretically it should work on every OS.
+It has been tested on MacOS Catalina and Windows 10, but theoretically it should work on every OS.

 ## Table of Content
 * [Installation](#Installation)